Applying for Plant Breeders' Rights: 3 part process

-- Legal Representative Statement/Assignment before the issue of PBR form (where applicable)
+- Legal Representative Statement/Assignment before the issue of Plant Breeders' Rights (PBR) form (where applicable)

-To proceed to examination a request for site examination form must be submitted with the appropriate fee.
+A request for site examination must be submitted with the appropriate fee in order to proceed.
 The examination of an application determines whether the candidate variety meets the requirements for distinctness, uniformity and stability (DUS).

 - Purchasing foreign test results in lieu of conducting tests and trials in Canada

 Part 3: grant of rights